alexandroid000/cv/NillesCV.md

     Underactuated Robots," NxR Group Meeting, Northwestern University.
 1 March 2019.
 -   "Interesting Trajectories of Mobile Robots in Polygons," 2017 Midwest Robotics Workshop (MWRW).
 May 18 2017.
+-   "New Developments in Combinatorial Data Structures and Algorithms for Robotic Planning, Filtering and Design," UIUC Theory Seminar, October 3 2016.
+-   "Case Studies in Robotics Toolchains," UIUC Robotics Seminar, September 9 2016.

 OTHER PUBLICATIONS
 ==================